chaswiso/Portfolio/Test Portfolio.md

 > [test strategy](https://github.com/chaswiso/portfolio/blob/main/Test%20Strategy.md)

 ## Test Case
-> This document will descriScenarios and steps
+> This document will describe the scenarios and steps that will be performed to validate functionality in the release
 > [test case](https://github.com/chaswiso/portfolio/blob/main/Test%20Case.md)
 ### TestRail